unparalleled-js/docs-1/developing-connectors/sdk/quick-Start.md

 ##### 6. How do I know what changes occur across each version and who created that version when working in a team workspace?
 Our version history table gives you insight into the a snapshot of the current actions and triggers for each version.
 Our versions table also showcases the user who created a version and who released a certain version.
 More functionality will come to showcase more fine grained details about specific changes in the code across versions and the ability to attach notes to different versions.
 Stay tuned!

+##### 7. I don't have teams enabled on my Workato account.
+How can I test a specific version of my custom connector in recipes before releasing them to all my active recipes?
+We are currently working on improving the coding experience further on the SDK platform to include the ability to run a wider variety of automated tests on different versions of your custom connector.
+In the meantime, a valid workaround would be to create a dummy custom connector which hosts the same code as the version you are hoping to release.
+We would suggest testing this new version on copies of both existing recipes that use the custom connector and new recipes to ensure there are no regressions

 ## Building your custom connector
 Now that you're familiar with the platform, its time for you to build your custom connector!
 Check out our articles on the SDK conceptual model to get you going.
-[Learn more](/developing-connectors/sdk-2/SDK-conceptual-model.md)
+[Learn more](/developing-connectors/sdk/SDK-conceptual-model.md)